DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

       <dbl>
     1   5.5

-![Data masking in *tidyverse* allows to use data-variables as if they were env-variables.
+![Data masking in *tidyverse* allows to use data-variables (toys within the box –the tibble) as if they were env-variables (toys all around the carpets).
+When Monchi uses the *tidyglasses* he could access as well to the toys within the box.
 Art by Cristina Grajera](images/data_masking.png)

 ## Introduction to Functional Programming